ruokei/terraform-provider-acme/README.md

 ## Documentation

-This is a forked reworked repository of Terraform ACME provider by vancluever.
+This is a forked, reworked repository of Terraform ACME provider by vancluever to provide backoff retry functionalities.
 Documentation for this provider can be found at [Terraform ACME Provider](https://registry.terraform.io/providers/vancluever/acme/latest/docs)